PlanterApp/planter_blog/content/posts/square_foot_gardening_intro.md

 * Garden stakes

 Next, decide which plants and how many plants go in each square.
 [Planter]() makes this easy and will tell you the recommended spacing of plants for each square.
 For instance, you can plant 16 carrots in a square or 4 lettuce plants or a single pepper plant.
 Some larger plants require multiple squares, such as squash or tomatoes.
 When deciding where to place each plant, consider which plants it's a companion of.

+### Benefits of square foot gardening

+* **High yields:** Square foot gardening optimizes the number of crops you can plant in a small space, so no space is wasted.
+* **Less water:** With crops planted closer together, they shade the underlying soil and reduce the need for watering.
+* **Less weeding:** Yep, you read that right!
+Raised beds require less weeding.
+And since square foot gardening optimizes spacing, there is less room for weeds to grow.
+* **Easy:**